 - Comprehending in greater detail the linguistic history of twelfth-century English, to facilitate the redating of texts and to understand the sociolinguistic constraints which affected those using English.

 In Trinity, you’ll find me giving lectures on the various fresher medieval options and teaching sophister options on manuscripts, language contact, distant reading and translation.

 You can view a full list of my publications as part of my TCD research profile.

-At postgraduate level, I welcome enquiries from students interested in late Old English, early Middle English, manuscript studies, historical linguistics and corpus or computational approaches to literature of any period.
+At postgraduate level, I was inaugural Director of the M. Phil in Medieval Studies from 2019-2022.
+I welcome enquiries from students interested in late Old English, early Middle English, manuscript studies, historical linguistics and corpus or computational approaches to the literature of any period.

 Dr Mark Faulkner